neo-project/docs/docs/en-us/develop/deploy/invoke.md

 ## Invoking between contracts

-In Neo3, all contracts can be invoked dynamically, and writing a contract is much easier.
+In Neo N3, all contracts can be invoked dynamically, and writing a contract is much easier.

 ```c#
 public class Contract1 : SmartContract